asmitapatel04/Railsfriends/README.md

 Hi my name is Asmita Patel.

-This is my Ruby on Rails Friends List App!
+This is my Ruby on Rails Project